adrians90/rock-paper-scissors/README.md

 This project is a basic implementation of Rock-Paper-Scissors

 I will be using Javascript for the game logic.
-The game will be playable in the browser console and will add CSS and more functionality at a later stage.
+The player can select out of three emojis ( rock paper scissors )  and play against the computer which randomly selects a weapon.
+User score and computer score are displayed.